bbc/audio-orchestration/packages/template/Readme.md

 npm run dev
 ```

-The build will be hosted at http://localhost:8080 and automatically refresh on most changes to the source code.
+The page will be available at http://localhost:8080 and automatically refresh on most changes to the source code.
+Note that you will need to restart the development server if you have changed and rebuilt e.g. the core library.

-If you are not using the template with _Audio Orchestrator_, you may have to set up your synchronisation server.
-Instructions on how to do this are given in the [Cloud Sync repository](https://github.com/2-IMMERSE/cloud-sync).
-Configure the template with the server address by uncommenting and editing one of the examples for the `SYNC_ENDPOINT` option in `src/index.html`.
-Reload the page in your browser to apply any changes to the configuration.
+### Synchronisation servers

+The template can be configured to use different synchronisation solutions.
+Edit the configuration in [index.html](src/index.html) to choose and customise one of the options (and reload the page to apply the changes).

+* PeerJS: by default, a public [PeerJS](https://github.com/peers/peerjs) server is used.
+The integration is more experimental than the Cloud-Sync option, but does not require running your own server.
+The peerJS synchronisation adapter processes requests from all connected devices in the session within the browser on the main device.
+* Cloud-Sync: this is the traditional option and still the default option in _Audio Orchestrator_.
+You will need to install the server software from the [Cloud Sync repository](https://github.com/2-IMMERSE/cloud-sync) and configure the server address in `index.html`.

 ## Adding media and metadata